24 Hour On-Call Emergency Eye Care

 Comprehensive Eye Exams

 A thorough examination of the anatomy of the eyes includes both a comprehensive slit lamp bio-microscope examination and a dilated eye exam.
 InterMountain’s Dr. Vale will screen for glaucoma, diabetes and cataracts, as well as for dry eye, infection, allergies, injuries, macular degeneration and inflammatory conditions.
 Vision is tested and prescriptions for eyeglasses or contact lenses are provided as needed.
 Medications and recommendations for follow-up care may be given as well.

 Diabetic Eye Care

-Regular exams and ongoing care and management of diabetic patients is highly recommended to prevent blindness from occurring.
-The doctor will maintain communication with the patient’s Primary to manage the patient’s diabetes through ongoing eye exams.
+Regular eye exams and ongoing care and management of diabetic patients are highly recommended to prevent blindness from occurring.
+Dr. Vale will maintain communication with the patient’s Primary to manage the patient’s diabetes through ongoing eye exams.
 We work closely with diabetics and their primary care providers to detect their disease and manage conditions associated with diabetic eye disease, such as Glaucoma, Cataracts, and Retinopathy, in their earliest stages.
 We can provide examinations and perform medical and laser surgical treatments or, if necessary, refer patients to a retinal surgeon for additional care.

 Dry Eye Evaluation and Treatment